silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Those people are not quieter than me because it costs them less.
 They are quieter because they are still doing what I did for fifty years - running the performance, arranging a life around what you have made clear you want to see, and paying for it where you cannot watch.
 You are not describing autistic people who have got over it.
 You are describing autistic people who are still hiding, at their own cost.

 And you are holding them up to me as the standard.
-You are asking me to be more like the ones you cannot see.
+You are asking me to be more like the ones you cannot see - despite the destruction the incur on themselves.

 The cost of being one of those is not metaphorical.
 Camouflaging shows up in raised cortisol, [^24] in exhaustion reported with striking consistency across the literature, [^25] and in autistic burnout - the total collapse of capacity that the people who live it describe as having every internal resource exhausted beyond measure. [^26]